Dental Exam, Digital X-Rays, and Teeth Cleaning in Miami

 Ultrasonic cleaning is the most effective approach to traditional teeth cleanings.
 An ultrasonic scaler (rather than a manual probe) is used to remove solid calculus deposits, kill harmful microbes and eliminate bacteria around the teeth and gums through high-frequency sound waves.
 Many patients find ultrasonic cleanings more comfortable than traditional teeth cleanings because they are quicker, quieter, and pain-free.

 A deep cleaning may be recommended if excessive plaque and tartar deposits have developed below the gum line (periodontal disease).
 Deep cleanings, also known as scaling and root planing, involve a two-part process: first, the stubborn deposits are removed, and then the root surfaces are smoothened.
 A deep cleaning treats periodontal disease and restores gum tissues to a healthy state.

 Keep your teeth in top shape.
-Schedule your dental exam, x-rays, and cleaning today.
+To schedule your dental exam, x-rays, and cleaning today, click here.